 And a yummy pasta sauce can help if your kids are not so fond of veggies, but you want to sneak in some spinach😋.

 However, cottage cheese and ricotta cheese have similar tastes and textures.
-So if someone does not like ricotta cheese because of the way it tastes, chances are they will not like cottage cheese as a substitute either.
+So if someone does not like ricotta cheese because of the way it tastes, there is a good chance they will not like cottage cheese as a substitute either.

 But you can also substitute ricotta with mozzarella cheese, cream cheese, queso cheese, and even goat cheese instead of ricotta cheese in most stuffed shell recipes.